-While in other countries the role of Mayor may have more formal powers than here, most Lord Mayors refer to the esteem in which the role is held by the general public.
+While the Lord Mayor holds few formal powers, the esteem in which the role is held lends itself to the significant power of influence.
 This stems in part from history - in the 17th and 18th centuries formal mayoral power was considerable.